Adrianjewell91/PianoCloud/README.md

 ### <a name="pages"></a>Fully interconnected user pages, track pages, streaming and search.

 User, Track, Stream, and Search Pages are interconnected in two ways.

-The first is by way of anchor linkage.
-Any appearance of an artist name or track title links to the respective show page.
-Additionally, it is possible to navigate to any show page, not only from any index page, but form any other show page.
-Attention to the component lifecycle allows this to be possible.
+The first is anchor linkage.
+Artist names and track titles links to their respective show page.
+It is possible to go to any page from any other pages.
+Component lifecycle methods are responsible to handling the technicalities of this functionality.

-The second form of interconnectedness allows for only the relevant information displayed on any given page.
-This was accomplished with careful attention to reducer logic and state shape, of which this particular implementation is perhaps the most direct.
+The second form of interconnectedness allows for the relevant information to be displayed on any given page.
+This was accomplished with careful attention to reducer logic and state shape.
 At any given time, the page could be showing any number of users or tracks.
-To handle the multiple ways of presenting information, tracks and users were filtered with reducer logic.
+Although, there are many ways to handle this, PianoCloud's implementation makes use of reducer logic to filter the correct information.

 ### <a name="comments"></a>Comments.